SimonStiil/keyvaluedatabase/README.md

 Originally build as "Secrets" storage for External Secrets in Kubernetes.

 # Download
-Docker image can be fetched from [dockerhub simonstiil/kvdb](https://hub.docker.com/repository/docker/simonstiil/kvdb)
+Docker image can be fetched from [ghcr.io simonstiil/kvdb](https://github.com/SimonStiil/keyvaluedatabase/pkgs/container/kvdb)
 Can be build with go build .
 Will also be available as a release in releases in the future